Is SCS Part of DFS? (UK 2026)

 Quality certification.
 DFS holds the BSI Kitemark — a genuine third-party quality accreditation that few sofa retailers carry.
 SCS does not.
 This is a real differentiator if independent quality verification matters to you.

 Annual revenue (and what it implies).
 DFS Furniture plc reported revenue of around £1.087 billion.
-SCS Group plc reported revenue of around £297 million.
-DFS is roughly 3.6x the size of SCS by sales.
-This shows up in scale of operations, breadth of range, marketing budgets, and the depth of distribution infrastructure — not in product quality directly, but in the resources each business can throw at supply chain reliability and after-sales service.
+SCS Group plc reported revenue of around £297 million in its last results as a listed company (pre-takeover; SCS no longer publishes standalone public accounts since going private under Poltronesofà).
+On those historical figures DFS was roughly 3.6x the size of SCS by sales.
+The scale gap shows up in breadth of range, marketing budgets, and depth of distribution infrastructure — not in product quality directly, but in the resources each business can throw at supply chain reliability and after-sales service.

 Exclusive ranges.
-SCS's exclusive Poltronesofà partnership brings genuine Italian-made sofas to the high street at accessible prices — a meaningful design and provenance differentiator.
+Because Poltronesofà now owns SCS, its Italian-made collections are no longer a mere partnership but the core of the range — genuine Italian-made sofas on the high street at accessible prices, a meaningful design and provenance differentiator.
 DFS's exclusive collaborations (Ted Baker, Joules, etc.) are fashion-brand badge collaborations on UK-design sofas.
-Both are real exclusives, but the propositions are different.
+Both are real differentiators, but the propositions are different: one is the owner's own product, the other is licensed branding.

 For a fuller side-by-side, see our SCS vs DFS comparison.